« Back

 Permalink Mark Unread

-He draws his sword, meets him swiftly with a shriek of weapons, the Trojan’s blade mere inches from the creature’s white flesh.
+He draws his sword, meets him swiftly with a whine of steel, the Trojan’s blade mere inches from the creature’s white flesh.

 Ophellios leaps down, striking the horse at its flank.
 It speeds away.